Tomoko Muramatsu

-Tomoko Muramatsu (村松 智子, Muramatsu Tomoko) is a Japanese football player.
-She plays for Tokyo Verdy Beleza in the WE League.
-She played for Japan national team.
+Tomoko Muramatsu (村松 智子, Muramatsu Tomoko) is a Japanese footballer who plays as a defender.
+She plays for Tokyo Verdy Beleza in the WE League and has also played for the Japan national team.

 Club career

 Muramatsu was born in Setagaya, Tokyo on October 23, 1994.
 She was promoted to Nippon TV Beleza from youth team in 2011.
 She was selected Best Eleven in 2015 and 2016.

 National team career

 In 2010, Muramatsu was selected Japan U-17 national team for 2010 U-17 World Cup.
 She played 5 games and Japan won 2nd place.
 In August 2015, she was selected Japan national team for 2015 East Asian Cup.
 At this competition, on August 4, she debuted against South Korea.
 She played 4 games for Japan until 2016.